HanamDavid/SI/README.md

 # SI
-A Repository for AI Systems
+a Repository for AI Systems
+Built with a college group